 Day 2 & 3: The Cotswolds

 Stretching from Oxford in the east to Stratford-on-Avon in the north, Cheltenham in the west and Bath in south, the Cotswolds are renowned for their picturesque villages, bountiful rolling hills and enchanting valleys.
-The top attractions to explore on this tour are the chocolate-box villages with their quaint honey-coloured cottages and the beautiful Cotswold countryside.
+The top attractions to explore on this tour are the chocolate-box villages and the beautiful Cotswold countryside.

 I would recommend spending the first day of this road trip stop in the North Cotswolds visiting picturesque villages.
 Then, spend the second day in the south, exploring more villages and enjoying the charming countryside.
 If you have the time, stay an extra day in the Cotswolds, especially if you enjoy walking.

 The Cotswolds feature a plethora of quaint villages; you simply won’t have time to visit them all.
 The key Cotswold villages to visit in the north are Chipping Campden, Broadway, Snowshill, Stanton, Stow-on-the-Wold, Lower Slaughter, Burford and Bibury.
 On your drive south, stop in Painswick near Stroud as well as Badminton and Castle Combe.
 Find out more with the Cotswold travel guides.